-In this work we have estimated the natural mortality rate from the data, inside the stock assessment model, by maximum likelihood and this objective estimate turned out to be much higher that the value assumed by Aires-da-Silva et al..
-Fixing natural mortality too low in a stock assessment would lead to under-estimation of fish abundance because less fish are needed to explain catches.
-This alone could explain why Aires-da-Silva et al. obtained less dolphinfish abundance than in our assessment.
-Fixing the steepness at a very high value, as done by Aires-da-Silva et al., would ameliorate somewhat the under-estimation of abundance due to a low fixed value for natural mortality but our results show that the natural mortality rate is over 3 times higher than the value assumed by Aires-da-Silva et al. so any amelioration caused by fixing the steepness very high may not be sufficient to compensate for a too low natural mortality rate.
-Furthermore, the decision by Aires-da-Silva et al. to give more weight to the Ecuadorian CPUE index of abundance because it produced a best fit in their assessment, may have negative implications.
-In our analysis, we used a catch and effort database compiled by Ecuadorian experts that differed substantially from the time series used by Aires-da-Silva et al., especially between 2008 and 2012.
-Thus their better fit to Ecuadorian CPUE would be an artifact of missing catch data.
+In this work we have estimated the natural mortality rate from the data, inside the stock assessment model, by maximum likelihood and this objective estimate turned out to be much higher that the value assumed by Aires-da-Silva et al. [21].
+Fixing natural mortality too low in a stock assessment would lead to under estimation of fish abundance because less fishare needed to explain catches.
+This alone could explain why Aires-da-Silva et al. [21] obtained less dolphinfish abundance than in our assessment.
+Fixing the steepness at a very high value, as done by Aires-da-Silva et al. [21], would ameliorate somewhat the under estimation of abundance due to a low fixed value for natural mortality but our results show that the naturalmortality rate is over 3 times higher than the value assumed by Airesda-Silva et al. [21], so any amelioration caused by fixing the steepness very high may not be sufficient to compensate for a too low natural mortality rate.
+Furthermore, the decision by Aires-da-Silva et al. [21] to give more weight to the Ecuadorian CPUE index of abundance because it produced a best fit in their assessment, may have negative implications.
+In our analysis, we used a catch and effort database compiled by Ecuadorian experts that differed substantially from the time series used by Aires-da-Silva et al. [21], especially between 2008 and 2012.
+Thus their better fitto Ecuadorian CPUE would be an artifact of missing catch data.
 In addition, our results also show that the Ecuadorian data, from both fleets, is less well fit to depletion models because of more extreme (high) values of catch.
-This characteristic of the Ecuadorian data may have affected the assessment by Aires-da-Silva et al..
-Third, we distinguished four fleets operating in the fishery, two in each country EEZ, while Aires-da-Silva et al. aggregated all national fleets in Ecuador and Perú are divided into two groups, artisanal and coastal.
+This characteristic of the Ecuadorian data may have affected the assessment by Aires-da-Silva et al. [21].
+Third, we distinguished four fleets operating in the fishery, two in each country EEZ, while Aires-da-Silva et al. [21] aggregated all national fleets and added a third fleet (tuna purse seiners) yielding bycatch of dolphinfish.
+National fleets in Ecuador and Perú are divided into two groups, artisanal and coastal.
 The artisanal fleets of both countries conduct long fishing trips, extending over several days in oceanic waters, while fibreglass boats can only operate in coastal waters for short fishing trips.
 This aspect may affect the building of aggregate CPUE indices of abundance.